csteamengine/RPi-Quadcopter/README.md

 # RPi-Quadcopter
 A Quadcopter controlled by a Raspberry Pi and a PS3 controller

   I started this project to participate in an event at ISU called HackISU.
-My goal was to use things that I already had, such as the RPI, PS3 controller,MYO armband, etc. I didn't want to buy a whole bunch of expensive stuff just for this project.
+My goal was to use things that I already had, such as the RPI, PS3 controller, MYO armband, etc. I didn't want to buy a whole bunch of expensive stuff just for this project.
 I did have to buy ESC's and brushless motors along with a battery to power them.
   As I get better at programming, I will return and update my code and perhaps (hopefully) improve it.
-For now here is a description of what to do and how to do it.
+For now, here is a description of what to do and how to do it.

 Problems I ran into:
   Connecting the PS3 controller to the RPi -- Solved